nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **Decide which variables you want to expose**

 The upside of building generators from scratch is that you can make decisions based on what is most convenient for you.
-Sometimes there are so many ways to approach variables that you just have to decide and change it later if you need to.
-Here I'll pick what I think is the most convenient
+Here I'll pick what I think is the most convenient, it can always be changed later.

 - Division distance side X
 - Division distance side Y